-Pursuant to the terms of certain reinsurance contracts, the Company has issued irrevocable letters of credit in the amount of \$5,240 (2017 - \$5,243).
+Pursuant to the terms of certain reinsurance contracts, the third-party relationship banks have irrevocable letters of credit in the amount of 5,240 (2018 - 5,240) to reinsured parties on behalf of the Company.
 These letters of credit are intended to provide security to the reinsured parties in the event that the Company is unable to fulfill its obligations under the existing contracts.
 These letters of credit have no fixed expiration date and are cancellable at the discretion of the holder or upon the cancellation or commutation of the underlying contract.